JMunoz610/DysarthriaVoiceRecognition/README.md

-# Dysarthric Speech Recognition System
+# Dysarthric Speech Recognition System (Jan 2025 - May 2025)

 ## Motivation
 Individuals with motor speech disorders often struggle with traditional speech recognition systems, creating barriers to independence and mobility.
 This project addresses that challenge by fine‑tuning a **Wav2Vec2 model** on dysarthric speech datasets (UASpeech, TORGO) to improve recognition accuracy.
 By combining optimized training with a real‑time, wake‑word activated pipeline, the system enables reliable **voice‑controlled wheelchair navigation** — all offline and with minimal latency.